Featuring video with Fr. Michael J. Himes, professor, Boston College Department of Theology

 - A bonus video featuring Father Michael J. Himes;

-- A page of further Resources about topics discussed in this course;
+- A regularly updated Resources page for further study about topics discussed in this course.

 - Each participant belongs to a small Community for Conversation and faith sharing guided by a facilitator.